kubeshark/docs/src/pages/en/config.md

         host: 127.0.0.1
 ```

-Consider changing this address to 0.0.0.0 or any other publically accessible IP, to allow public address.
-Keep in mind that WebUI access isn't encrypted or authenticated.
+Consider changing this address to 0.0.0.0 or any other publicly accessible IP, to allow public address.
+Keep in mind that **Web UI** access isn't encrypted or authenticated.

 ### Worker Storage Limit

-Kubeshark **Workers** store the captured traffic locally at the Node level with no limit other than the limit of the volumes attached to the Nodes.
+**Kubeshark** **Workers** store the captured traffic locally at the Node level with no limit other than the limit of the volumes attached to the Nodes.
+Use the following configuration to set the limit of the storage used by the **Workers**.

 ```shell
 tap: